josefdsk/edx-documentation/en_us/students/source/SFD_student_notes.rst

 Keyboard Shortcuts for Student Notes
 *********************************************

-If you cannot use a mouse, you can use keyboard shortcuts to create, edit, and delete your notes.
+You can use keyboard shortcuts to create, edit, and delete your notes.

 .. note:: These keyboard shortcuts work on both PCs and Macintosh computers.
  However, you can only use these keyboard shortcuts on browsers that support caret browsing.

   * Internet Explorer and Firefox support caret browsing by default.
+To enable caret browsing in Firefox, press the F7 key.
-  * Safari supports caret browsing when VoiceOver, a feature specific to screen reader and keyboard users, is turned on.
+  * Safari supports caret browsing when VoiceOver is turned on.
 For more information about VoiceOver, see the `Apple website
     <https://www.apple.com/accessibility/osx/voiceover/>`_.
   * Chrome does not support caret browsing.

 If you want to use keyboard shortcuts with the Student Notes tool, you must make sure that notes are turned on.
-Notes are turned on when you see a pencil icon on a blue background in the lower-right corner of the page.
-If you see a pencil on a gray background, notes are turned off.
+Notes are turned on when you see a pencil icon on a dark gray background in the lower-right corner of the page.
+If you see a pencil on a light gray background, notes are turned off.
+In the following image, notes are turned on.

-..
-Mark S.: The difference between on and off is just the color.
-I'm not sure
-.. how color-blind learners know if notes are turned on - ?

 .. image:: /Images/SFD_SN_NotesOn.png
   :width: 500
   :alt: Course page with an arrow pointing to the blue pencil icon that
       indicates notes are turned on

-To turn notes on or off, press CTRL + SHIFT + LEFT BRACKET (``[``).
+To turn notes on or off, press Ctrl + Shift + left bracket (``[``).

 =======================================
 Create a Note Using the Keyboard
 =======================================

-To create a note using keyboard shortcuts:
+To create a note using keyboard shortcuts, follow these steps.

 #.
 Move the cursor to the left of the text that you want to highlight.

-..
-Mark S.: Do we need to be more specific about how to move the cursor/focus
-.. to a specific area of a page?

 #.
-Hold down SHIFT + RIGHT ARROW until you have highlighted the text that you
+Hold down Shift + right arrow to select the text.
-   want.
 #.
-Press CTRL + SHIFT + RIGHT BRACKET (``]``) to open the note editor.
+Press Ctrl + Shift + right bracket (``]``) to open the note editor.
 #.
-Press TAB to move the cursor to the text field, and then type your note.
+In the text field, type your note.
 #.
-To save your note, press TAB to move to the **Save** button, and then press
+To save your note, press Tab to move to the **Save** button, and then press
-   ENTER.
+   Enter.

-   To close the note editor without creating a note, press TAB to move to the **Cancel** button, and then press ENTER.
-You can also press TAB to close the note editor.
+   To close the note editor without creating a note, press Tab to move to the **Cancel** button, and then press Enter.
+You can also press Esc to close the note editor.

 ========================================
 Edit or Delete a Note Using the Keyboard
 ========================================

-To edit or delete a note:
+To edit or delete a note, follow these steps.

 #.
 Use the keyboard to move to the note that you want.

-..
-Mark S.: Do we need to be more specific about how to do thsi?

 #.
-Press CTRL + SPACE or CTRL + ENTER to open the note editor.
+Press Ctrl + spacebar or Ctrl + Enter to open the note editor.
 #.
-Press TAB to move the cursor to the text field, and then make the changes
+Press Tab to move the cursor to the text field, and then make the changes
    that you want.
 #.
-Press TAB to move to the **Edit**, **Delete**, or **Close** button, and
+Press Tab to move to the **Edit**, **Delete**, or **Close** button, and
-   then press ENTER.
+   then press Enter.

-To close the note editor without making any changes, press ESC.
+To close the note editor without making any changes, press Esc.